topfunky/topfunky-sparkline-js/README.markdown

 A Javascript library for creating small but informative graphs with Javascript.

+Requires the [Raphael](http://raphaeljs.com/) SVG drawing library.

-Packages the [Raphael](http://raphaeljs.com/) and [Cufon](http://cufon.shoqolate.com/generate/) libraries for SVG and font drawing, respectively.
+Can be used with [Cufon](http://cufon.shoqolate.com/generate/) for font drawing.

 Author
 ------